 2. Manage Apps on an iPhone

 You may also notice that some applications themselves take up little space, while their Documents and Data may take up gigabytes of iPhone storage space.
 For instance, messengers store your chats and media files.
 If there is something important, save it.
 But the rest of the information is old and unnecessary.
-In case you are ready to clear chats data, launch the app, go to its settings and clear message history.
-Additionally, you can disable the auto downloading of media files.
+Here is how to clear the history data of messengers:

 3. Clear App Cache on iPhone